realpython/python-guide/docs/starting/install/osx.rst

 however you wish.
 When you no longer need a particular environment, simply copy your code out of it, and then delete the main directory for the environment.

-An useful set of extensions to virtualenv is available in virtualenvwrapper, `RTFD <http://virtualenvwrapper.readthedocs.org/en/latest/>`_ to find out more.
+A useful set of extensions to virtualenv is available in virtualenvwrapper, `RTFD <http://virtualenvwrapper.readthedocs.org/en/latest/>`_ to find out more.

 --------------------------------